jillesvangurp/kt-search/manual/GettingStarted.md

 implementation("com.jillesvangurp:search-client:1.99.5")
 ```

+Note, we may at some point try to push this to maven-central.
+For now, please use the maven repository above.
+All the pre-releases will have the `1.99.x` prefix

 ## Create a Client

 First you have to create a client.
 Similar to what the Elastic and Opensearch Java client do, there is a
 simple `RestClient` interface that currently has a default implementation based on `ktor-client`.
 This client
-takes care of sending http calls to your search cluster.
+takes care of sending HTTP calls to your search cluster.

 ```kotlin
 val client = SearchClient()